byui-cse/cse212-csharp/docs/lesson10/prepare-heap.md

 #### Example

-All examples will be shown using a **min-heap**, but they will apply to a **max-heap** by simply applying the reverse of the less than or greater than comparison.
+All examples will be shown using a **min-heap**, but they will apply to a **max-heap** by simply applying the inverse of the less than or greater than comparison.

 <!--- Figure 2 -->
 {% include image.html url="min_heap.png"